 Responding to threats to badgers, their setts and habitats: this could include activity like monitoring setts known to be under threat and liaising with local police or other interested parties, or responding to road traffic collisions where a badger could still be helped or there may be orphaned cubs

 Giving advice to landowners, statutory agencies and others concerning the lawful management of badger-related problems

 Delivering assistance to the RSPCA, Police and other responsible authorities on badger-related matters

 Giving talks and running events about the lives of badgers, the threats they face and the work of the local badger group.
 This helps to educate and engage the public and local community on local and national badger issues

 Supporting Badger Trust national campaigns at a local level

-Where a badger has sadly been killed as a result of a road traffic collision then please report to us online via our RTC report form.
+Where a badger has sadly been killed as a result of a road traffic collision, please always report to us online via our RTC report form.
+This is important because:

-What if you don’t have a local group?
+What if you don’t have a local badger group?

 If you don’t have a local group and aren’t able to help set one up you can still help badgers by supporting Badger Trust.
 There are many ways you can help fund our work:

 Join our clan as a supporter, if you're not already one